-EdenTree launched its first ethical fund in 1988, and has a 35-year track record in this space.
+EdenTree began managing ethical - and latterly responsible and sustainable - investments in 1988, and has a 35-year track record of leadership in this space.
 It is all we do.

 At 31 December 2022, we managed £3.7bn of assets under management (AUM), with clients in the institutional, retail, advisory and charity markets.
 Approximately 30% of AUM constitute management of our Group's investments and those of our ultimate parent and our parent's defined benefits pension scheme.
 The remaining 70% of assets are external pooled and segregated client mandates.